 Surgical treatment involves tying off (ligating) the affected vein so that blood is redirected into other, healthy veins.
 The two different surgical techniques used to achieve this are open surgery and laparoscopic surgery.
 Both have similar success rates but laparoscopic surgery tends to have a quicker recovery time.
 Both types of surgery are performed on a day-stay basis under a general anaesthetic.

 Another treatment technique is varicocoele embolisation.
 This non-surgical technique is performed by an interventional radiologist (specialist x-ray doctor).
 It involves making a small incision in a vein in the groin or neck and uses x-ray guidance to thread a thin tube (catheter) into the varicocoele.
-A small metal coil is threaded through the tube into the affected vein.
+A small metal coil is threaded through the tube and released into the affected vein.
 The coil blocks blood flow to the bad vein and redirects it to other, healthy veins.
-Sometimes a special solution to block off the vein may be used instead of a coil.
+Sometimes a special solution that causes scarring (a sclerosing solution) is used to block off the affected vein instead of a coil.

 Varicocoele embolisation has a quick recovery time and has the advantage of not requiring a general anaesthetic.